Some of our information has moved to NT.GOV.AU

 - be registered by the Australian Skills Quality Authority (ASQA) in accordance with the National Vocational Education and Training Regulator Act 2011, or be registered by the State Training Authority in their jurisdiction in accordance with the relevant VET regulatory legislation in that jurisdiction

 - be listed as an approved provider on the database, or delivering a training package qualification or course of study approved under general recurrent or Indigenous Responsive Program funding.

 The approval of an RTO to provide training and assessment services for students undertaking VET in the Northern Territory is not a guarantee of funding.

-If an RTO applies and is approved for learner support funding, the department through Training NT and the RTO must enter into an arrangement for the delivery of learner support for students as outlined in the training contract.
+If an RTO applies and is approved for learner support funding, the department through Workforce NT and the RTO must enter into an arrangement for the delivery of learner support for students as outlined in the training contract.

 Mandatory requirements for learner support contract holders include:

 - maintenance of registration and scope of registration as required by the relevant regulatory and legislative frameworks

 - adherence to AVETMISS and other reporting standards

 - compliance with the Training and Skills Development Act 2016 as it relates to apprenticeship arrangements